-Maximum Contaminant Level or MCL: The highest level of a contaminant that is Non applicable (n/a).
-Does not apply. allowed in drinking water.
+Maximum Contaminant Level or MCL: The highest level of a contaminant Non-detect or "ND" means not detected and indicates that the substance was that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.